Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-This model assumes that the magnetic field of the stellar corona can reconnect with that of the planet and form a loop whose field lines interconnect the surface of the star with that of the planet, assuming that its atmosphere is completely ionized (\cite{Lanza_2013}).
-The formation of such an interconnecting loop is possible only when the stellar field is potential and remains in such a state during the subsequent energy dissipation phase, which is possible provided that the energy dissipation is very efficient inside the loop.
+This model assumes that the magnetic field of the stellar corona can reconnect with that of the planet and form a loop whose field lines interconnect the surface of the star with that of the planet, assuming that its atmosphere is completely ionized \cite{Lanza_2013}.
+The formation of such an interconnecting loop is possible only when the stellar field is potential (there are no electric currents flowing inside that region of the field) and remains in such a state during the subsequent energy dissipation phase.
+This is possible if the energy dissipation is very efficient inside the loop.
 In this model, energy is continuously accumulated inside the loop because of the stress applied by the orbital motion at the planetary footpoint and is immediately released to keep the configuration of the field potential.
-Since a potential field is the minimum-energy configuration for assigned boundary conditions on the star and the planet, such a strong dissipation makes the field stable by maintaining it in the potential configuration.\\
+Because a potential field is the minimum-energy configuration for assigned boundary conditions on the star and the planet, such a strong dissipation makes the field stable by maintaining it in the potential configuration.\\

-The fractional planetary surface area \( f_{AP} \) that acts as the footpoint of the interconnecting loop is estimated from a model by \cite{Adams_2011}, which depends on the ratio \( \zeta = B_0/B_p \) between the stellar magnetic field \( B_0 \) at the planet’s location and the planetary magnetic field \( B_p \):
+The fractional planetary surface area \( f_{AP} \) that acts as the footpoint of the interconnecting loop has been estimated from a model \cite{Adams_2011}, which depends on the ratio \( \zeta = B_0/B_p \) between the stellar magnetic field \( B_0 \) at the planet’s location and the planetary magnetic field \( B_p \):

 \\

 The power in the interconnecting loop model is then: